ColOfAbRiX/figlet4s/README.md

 # Figlet4s

-Figlet4s is a an open source library implementation of [FIGlet](http://www.figlet.org/) in pure Scala, with integrated fonts, minimal dependencies, extensive error reporting and support for effects including Cats `IO`.
+Figlet4s is a an open source library implementation of [FIGlet](http://www.figlet.org/) in pure Scala, for Scala and Java, with integrated fonts, minimal dependencies, extensive error reporting and support for effects including Cats `IO`.
+It also includes direct support for Java.

 > FIGlet is a computer program that generates text banners, in a variety of typefaces, composed of
 > letters made up of conglomerations of smaller ASCII characters (see ASCII art).
 The name derives